Did You Know that Crying Is Good for Your Health?

 They can also eliminate toxins

-The tears—that we shed when we experience a strong emotion or pain and when our crying is difficult to soothe—are part of an excellent form of therapy that helps eliminate toxins that have accumulated in the body due to stress and other reasons.
+We shed tears when we experience a strong emotion or pain and when our crying is difficult to soothe.
+These tears are part of an excellent form of therapy that helps eliminate toxins that have accumulated in the body due to stress and other reasons.

 They help reduce stress

-Tears falling from our eyes are similar to what is secreted from the body when we sweat, so both are good ways to lower high stress levels.
+Tears falling from our eyes are similar to what is secreted from the body when we sweat.
+And so, both are good ways to lower high-stress levels.

 They improve moodWhen we cry we release large quantities of manganese.
 This has a calming effect because high levels of manganese in the body can cause fatigue, irritability, depression, anxiety, and other disorders that can seriously affect anyone’s emotional stability.